deemp/flakes/README.md

 - Provide the cachix cache name in a `.env` file in format `CACHIX_CACHE=some-cache-name`

-## Troubleshoot pushing
+## Pushing conventions

-- Double pushing - `push-to-github`
-  1. Switch to `path:github` and update flakes with whatever existing content
-  2. Push flakes.
-Their contents becone available on GH
-  3. Update flakes again, taking their inputs from GH
-  4. Push them
-  5. Restore relative paths in flakes' inputs: `path:./.`
+1. before a commit:
+   - Use `flakes-toggle-in-each-dir` to switch to `path:github` if you used `path:./...`

+1. Commit and push

+1. Wait a couple of minutes for a GH action to complete updating `flake.lock`-s and for git fetcher to fetch the latest changes

+1. `git rebase` to get your changes from GH